HandsOnDataViz/book/transform/clean/README.md

 The coordinate pairs column is now split into two separate columns.
 Relabel the headers: longitude and latitude.

 **TO DO** insert GIF animation above?

+**TO DO** write directions to split a single address cell "300 Summit St, Hartford CT 06106" into separate columns for address, city, state, zip

 ## Combine separate data columns into one